 Practice interview steps:

-- Call the Office of Career Services to schedule a mock interview.
+- Call the Career Development Center to schedule

-Tell the receptionist what type of mock interview you are scheduling
+a mock interview.
+Tell the receptionist what type of mock interview

 (one for a job/internship, for graduate school or medical school)